Norwegian Cruise Line: NCL America

 In 2002, Norwegian purchased the half-complete hull of the first Project America ship, at the time under construction at Ingalls Shipbuilding in Pascagoula, Mississippi, US, which was towed to Germany to be completed at the Lloyd Werft shipyard.
 Subsequently, Norwegian acquired the rights to move two ships built entirely outside the United States under the US flag, making it possible to start a US-flagged operation under the brand name NCL America.
 In 2003, the company announced the purchase of the American-flagged liners United States and Independence.
-In their July 2007 fiscal report, Norwegian noted the sale of the Independence, renamed SS Oceanic some time before.
-On July 1, 2010, the SS United States Conservancy struck a deal to buy the SS United States for $3 million.
+In their July 2007 fiscal report, Norwegian noted the sale of Independence, renamed Oceanic some time before.
+On July 1, 2010, the SS United States Conservancy struck a deal to buy United States for $3 million.
 On February 1, 2011, the ownership was officially transferred to the SS United States Conservancy.

-Departure of the SS Norway
+Departure of SS Norway

 A boiler explosion in May 2003 forced Norwegian to withdraw the Norway from service, later being laid up in Bremerhaven, Germany, until 2005, when she was towed to Port Klang Malaysia with the claimed intent to use her as an anchored casino or slow overnight casino cruises on her remaining boilers.
-Instead, she was sold for scrap and renamed the Blue Lady and later beached at Alang, Gujarat, India, in August 2006 with claims that she had not been cleaned of toxic materials.
+Instead, she was sold for scrap and renamed the Blue Lady and later beached at Alang, India, in August 2006 with claims that she had not been cleaned of toxic materials.
 On September 11, 2007, the India Supreme Court issued an order permitting her to be broken up at Alang, despite the presence of large amounts of hazardous asbestos remaining on board.